This is Anita,

 Turns out that my “hourly value” as a non-profit consultant could fair around 100 Euros per hour, at market rates.

-This would not be affordable for any of the NGOs and communities that allowed me to participate in their spaces and activities, to acquire knowledge, experience and academic titles that allegedly justify that number.
+This would not be affordable for any of the NGOs and communities that allowed me to participate in their spaces and activities, to share knowledges and experiences.
+This participation is what allowed the academic titles that allegedly justify that pricing.

-“Use a sliding scale!”, corporate-trained consultants said, as they went around dispensing for-profit answers, standards and impact measurements tools to no-profit questions, problems and needs.
+“Use a sliding scale!”, corporate-trained consultants said – as they went around dispensing for-profit answers, and corporate standards, and quantitative impact measurements tools to no-profit questions, problems and needs.

 I saw the consequences of their work: FOMO, zero-sum games, and pointless self-questioning.
 Not cute, to say the least.

 Plus, a 70% discount would allow a scant minority of the communities and organization I interact with to access consultancy services.
-And it would be mostly those located in Europe and regularly benefit of European and/or national support.
+And it would be mostly those located in Fortress Europe.

 This made no sense to me.